About Nominya

 What Nominya does differently

-Every Chinese name on Nominya is hand-curated and reviewed by a bilingual native before it appears on the site.
+Every Chinese name on Nominya is reviewed by a native Chinese speaker before it appears on the site.
 That review checks for:

 - Homophone landmines — full-name combinations that sound like accidental Chinese words (the classic 范统 / 史珍香 problem)

-- Dated styles — generation-marker names that read as 1950s mainland China rather than 2020s Chinese-American
+- Generation-marker styles — names that read as from an earlier era rather than a modern bilingual context

 - Dialect issues — characters that work in Mandarin but carry negative meaning in Cantonese, Shanghainese, or Hokkien